-Insect and Rodent pests: The observed association between exposure to cockroach antigen and asthma severity has already been noted above.
+5. Insect and Rodent Pests: The observed association between exposure to cockroach antigen and asthma severity has already been noted above.
 In addition, cockroaches may act as vehicles to contaminate environmental surfaces with certain pathogenic organisms.
 Rodents can transmit a number of communicable diseases to humans, either through bites, arthropod vectors, or exposure to aerosolized excreta.
 In addition, humans can become sensitized to proteins in rodent urine, dander and saliva.
 Such sensitization may contribute to asthma severity among sensitized individuals.
 Insect and rodent infestation is frequently associated with substandard housing that makes it difficult to eliminate.
 Treatment of rodent and insect infestations often includes the use of toxic pesticides that may present hazards to occupants (see below).
 Integrated pest management (IPM) for rodents and cockroaches is the recommended control strategy because it minimizes the use of toxic pesticides and instead emphasizes environmental controls such as elimination of harborages, and removing access to food and water.
+This recommendation was recently confirmed by an expert panel that systematically reviewed the literature on this topic (Sandel et al, 2010).
+According to the expert panel, sufficient evidence was available to support the implementation of an IPM approach as a way of reducing pesticide residues in the home.
+A reduction in residential pesticide exposure subsequently would ultimately lead to a reduction in the prevalence of pesticide-associated health issues.

-Lead-based paint and its hazards: Exposure to lead, especially from deteriorating leadbased paint, remains one of the most important and best-studied of the household environmental hazards to children.
+6. Lead-Based Paint and its Hazards: Exposure to lead, especially from deteriorating leadbased paint, remains one of the most important and best-studied of the household environmental hazards to children.
 Although blood lead levels (BLLs) have fallen nationally, a large reservoir of lead remains in housing.
-Recent results from CDC's Fourth National Health and Nutrition Examination Survey (NHANES 2002) demonstrate that the national geometric mean blood lead concentration of children aged 1-5 years has decreased from 2.3 μg/dL in 1991 to 1.6 μg/dL in the period 1999-2002 (CDC 2005).
+Recent results from CDC's Fourth National Health and Nutrition Examination Survey (NHANES 2002) demonstrate that the national geometric mean blood lead concentration of children aged 1-5 years has decreased from 2.3 g/dL in 1991 to 1.6 g/dL in the period 1999-2002 (CDC 2005).
 During the 1999-2002 survey period, children aged 1-5 years had the highest prevalence of elevated BLLs (1.6%), so that approximately 310,000 children aged 1-5 years remained at risk for exposure to harmful lead levels.
 Overall, by race/ethnicity, non-Hispanic blacks and Mexican Americans had higher percentages of elevated BLLs (1.4% and 1.5%, respectively) than non-Hispanic whites (0.5%).
-Among subpopulations, non-Hispanic blacks aged 1-5 years and aged ≥60 years had the highest prevalence of elevated BLLs (3.1% and 3.4%, respectively).
-As BLLs have dropped over the years, recent analyses have examined the relationship between relatively low blood lead concentrations (<10 μg/dL) and cognitive functioning in representative samples of U.S. children and adolescents, and have found evidence that suggests that deficits in cognitive and academic skills associated with lead exposure have no threshold (Lanphear et al., 2000; Canfield et al. 2003).
+Among subpopulations, non-Hispanic blacks aged 1-5 years and aged >60 years had the highest prevalence of elevated BLLs (3.1% and 3.4%, respectively).
+As BLLs have dropped over the years, recent analyses have examined the relationship between relatively low blood lead concentrations (<10 g/dL) and cognitive functioning in representative samples of U.S. children and adolescents, and have found evidence that suggests that deficits in cognitive and academic skills associated with lead exposure have no threshold (Lanphear et al., 2000; Canfield et al. 2003).
 These findings clearly support the importance of primary prevention with respect to childhood lead exposure.